dottedmag/dottedmag.net/src/blog/libvirt-14-pcie-devices.md

-It already supports a number of obscure options (you can make QEMU claim to support a CPU feature regardless of whether the host CPU supports it, really?), so adding one more woild fit in just fine.
+It already supports a number of obscure options (you can make QEMU claim to support a CPU feature regardless of whether the host CPU supports it, really?), so adding one more would fit in just fine.

 Nope. ["there are no plans to address it further or fix it in an upcoming release"](https://bugzilla.redhat.com/show_bug.cgi?id=1408810).